 Ensures access to quality mental health services for individuals of all ages.
 These services are accessed through a local agency funded by the Ohio Department of Mental Health.
-To locate a mental health agency in your county, call: 877.275.6364.
+To locate a mental health agency in your county, call: 877.275.6364 or visit the Ohio Department of Mental Health and Addiction Services County Provider Lists at https://mha.ohio.gov/About-Us/Contact-OhioMHAS.

-County Department of Job and Family Services
+County Dept. of Job and Family Services